‘I saw a huge orange glow’: Residents escape Rockland County fires

 Retired volunteer firefighter Ken McQuade used a garden hose to stop the flames from burning his home.
 The brush fire stopped just on the other side of the driveway.

-McQuade told PIX11 News, “I saw a huge orange glow.
+“I saw a huge orange glow.
 I mean, it was like 30 feet behind that house.
-So I quickly go get the garden hose and I started wetting it down, and my son is saying, you got to get out of here, this thing is coming this way.”
+So I quickly go get the garden hose and I started wetting it down, and my son is saying, you got to get out of here, this thing is coming this way,” McQuade told PIX11 News.